neuroverse-fm/neuropilot/README.md

 Note that Neuro can only use an action if the relevant permission is enabled.
 If a permission level is set to Copilot, commands associated with that permission level first send a request to VS Code, which you can review, then allow/deny, using the NeuroPilot icon in the bottom bar.
 The icon will be highlighted if a request is pending.
+If you choose to disable the [Hide Copilot Requests](vscode://settings/neuropilot.hideCopilotRequests) setting, the notification will be displayed as soon as a request comes in.
 If an action requires multiple permissions, the minimum permission level is used (Autopilot > Copilot > Off).

 ### Miscellaneous